How to Treat Stimulant Addiction: Rehab and Stimulant Treatment Options

-The stimulants are a broad class of substances that affect the nervous system in a way that leads to increased activity across a number of mental and physical processes—serving, in varying degrees, to boost energy and attention but also capable of impacting our cardiovascular and respiratory systems.
-The stimulant category encompasses drugs that are encountered both predominantly illicitly (e.g., cocaine, crystal meth) as well as legally, in the case of those prescribed by a medical provider (e.g., Adderall) 1,2,3.
+Stimulants are a broad class of substances that affect the nervous system in a way that leads to increased activity across a number of mental and physical processes—serving, in varying degrees, to boost energy and attention, but also capable of impacting our cardiovascular and respiratory systems.
+The stimulant category encompasses both drugs that are encountered predominantly illicitly (e.g. cocaine, crystal meth) and those that are acquired legally, in the case of drugs prescribed by a medical provider (e.g. Adderall).1,2,3

-During a 2014 survey, 3.1 million people in the U.S. admitted to using stimulants within the last month 1.
-With so many people abusing stimulants of all kinds, you may indeed know or love someone who’s abusing one of these drugs.
-Understanding the best ways to help a stimulant addict can ensure you approach the situation as effectively as possible.
+During a 2014 survey, 3.1 million people in the U.S. admitted to using stimulants within the last month.1 With so many people abusing stimulants of all kinds, you may indeed know or love someone who’s abusing these drugs.
+Understanding the best ways to help a stimulant addict can ensure that you approach the situation as effectively as possible.

 How to Approach a Stimulant Addict